-True rare and collectible pocket PATEK PHILIPPE watch with the rarest ‘A-Tact’ feature and a title ‘Count N.N.Wittgenstein’, comes with an original golden chain and the official certificate from the Patek Philippe museum.
+True rare and collectible pocket PATEK PHILIPPE watch with the rarest ‘A-Tact’ feature and a title ‘Count N.N.Wittgenstein’, comes with an original solid gold chain and the official certificate from the Patek Philippe Museum.

 The ‘A-Tact’ (tactile time) feature, which was invented by Abraham-Louis Breguet in 1790s, is a special type of a case with touch-pieces on the side.
-The watch hand on the cover allowed the user to read the tactile time using the fingertips.
-The function was specific for the higher polite society, to read the time without taking the watch out, and to not act aghast the etiquette when the conversation is boring and you may be short of free time.
+The outer watch hand on the cover allowed the user to read the time using the fingertips tactile sense.
+The function was specific for the higher polite society, to read the time without taking the watch out, and to not act against the etiquette when the conversation is boring and you may be short of free time.
 See an example of Josephine Bonaparte watch, the masterpiece’s auction value goes up to 1.5 million dollars.

 The serial number suggests us it is quite old, it belongs to the very first series, and as mentioned in the catalogues it corresponds to the 1855-1860 years.
 The Geneva museum of Patek Philippe confirmed that the watch is original and sent the official extract from archive as requested, which says that the watch was finished by 1856, and were first sold 24th of June, 1857.
 You can also view the photo with that document.

 Appearing to be more than 160 years old, the item is in excellent condition and is perfect for any collection.
-Taking the uniqueness of the feature in account, combined with the Patek Philippe brand, the watch can be considered as an.
-The fact that the watch is very rare on the world’s auction makes the price of the watch increase significally with time.
-What do you think would be the price you may get for this collectioner’s Patek Phillipe watch on a corresponding auction, taking in account the very rare, and likely single feature that their collections do not own?
+Taking the uniqueness of the feature in account, combined with the Patek Philippe brand, the watch can be considered as an investment.

 The masterpiece is in perfect technical condition as well, strongly ticking movement makes it a good example of an expensive valuable present, and a good daily accessory too.
 Original gold chain is included.